OpenHMD/OpenHMDDemo/README.md

 - Simple shaders (Primarily Normalmapping)
 - Makefile (or cmake for easier platform compilation)
 - Finish demo scene! (something fancy in the works)
+- Modern GL version using Ogre 1.10 with newer GL 3.3+ renderer

 ##Compiling